3.22 CMU - Commercial Mixed Use Zone

 5.1.6.
 Maximum building Street Wall Height 26.0 m

 5.2.
-Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Floor Area Ratio, up to an additional 3.0, for development east of 109 Street that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow and wind are minimized.
+Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Floor Area Ratio, up to an additional 3.0, for development east of 109 Street NW that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow and wind are minimized.

 5.3.
 Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Floor Area Ratio, up to an additional 4.0 for Hotels, where development is compatible with the urban context of the area and adverse environmental impacts, such as sun shadow and wind are minimized.

 5.4.
-Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Height, up to an additional 15.0 m, for development east of 109 Street and north of 100 Avenue that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow and wind are minimized.
+Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Height, up to an additional 15.0 m, for development east of 109 Street NW and north of 100 Avenue NW that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow and wind are minimized.

 5.5.
-Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Height, up to an additional 10.0 m, for development east of 109 Street and south of 100 Avenue on Sites with an area over 3,716 m2 that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow and wind are minimized.
+Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Height, up to an additional 10.0 m, for development east of 109 Street NW and south of 100 Avenue NW on Sites with an area over 3,716 m2 that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow and wind are minimized.

 5.6.
-Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Height for Hotels to accommodate the additional Floor Area Ratio allowed in Subsection 5.3 that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow, wind and massing are minimized
+Despite Subsection 6 of Section 7.100, a Development Planner may grant a variance to the Maximum Height for Hotels to accommodate the additional Floor Area Ratio allowed in Subsection 5.3 that is compatible with the urban context of the area and where adverse environmental impacts, such as sun shadow, wind and massing are minimized.

 5.7.
 Despite Subsections 5.1.7 and 5.1.8: